ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Evaluation

 \subsection{Data}

 ParcoursVis reads a dataset of low-level events, translates it into high-level ones, and builds its aggregated representation: the prefix tree.
 Our evaluation relies on our original synthetic dataset of $2M$ patients treated for non-cancerous prostate adenoma.
-It uses five low-level event types---Alphabloc, Phyto, Fivealpha, Surgery, and Death---and translates them into ten high-level event types grouped into four higher-level categories, shown in \autoref{tab:events}.
+It uses five low-level event types---Alphabloc, Phyto, Fivealpha, Surgery, and Death---and translates them into ten high-level event types grouped into four higher-level categories, shown in \autoref{tab_events}.

-To measure the scalability of ParcoursVis, we generated four synthetic datasets with $\textit{size} \in \{4M, 6M, 8M, 10M\}$ patients using the strategy described in the supplementary material; their characteristics are listed below.
-The aggregated tree characteristics of the original 2M patients dataset are in the first line.
+To measure the scalability of ParcoursVis, we generated four synthetic datasets with $\textit{size} \in \{4\space \textrm{M}, 6\space \textrm{M}, 8\space \textrm{M}, 10\space \textrm{M}\}$ patients using the strategy described in the \hyperref[sec_syntheticData]{supplementary material}; their characteristics are listed in \autoref{tab_sizes}.
+The aggregated tree characteristics of the original 2\space{M} patients dataset are in the first line.